-In the following lemma, let $(R,\mathfrak{m})$ be a principal Artinian local ring, $T$ be a free $R$-module of rank $2$ equipped with a continuous action of $G_K$ as in \cite[\S{2.6}]{howard-bipartite}, $\mathcal{F}$ be a Selmer structure on $T$, and $\mathcal{L}'$ be a set of (admissible) primes of $K$ such that $(T,\mathcal{F},\mathcal{L}')$ satisfies Hypothesis~2.2.4 and Hypothesis~2.3.1 of \cite{howard-bipartite}.
+In the following lemma, let $(R,\mathfrak{m}_R)$ be a principal Artinian local ring, let $T$ be a free $R$-module of rank $2$ equipped with a continuous action of $G_K$ as in \cite[\S{2.6}]{howard-bipartite}, let $\mathcal{F}$ be a Selmer structure on $T$, and let $\mathcal{L}'$ be a set of (admissible) primes of $K$ such that $(T,\mathcal{F},\mathcal{L}')$ satisfies Hypotheses~2.2.4 and 2.3.1 of \cite{howard-bipartite}.
 We refer the reader to \cite[Def.~2.2.8]{howard-bipartite} for the definition of the \emph{stub module}